fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 **What are non-digital Finance Transformation issues (the ones excluded from this course) ?**

 - Dealing with new regulatory / compliance requirements (GDPR...)

-- Shifting Finance towards a business partner mindset
+- Shifting Finance towards a business partner mindset.
+"Our controllers may understand the figures but not what it takes to improve them".
+Shifting from viewing finance as a cost center to seeing it as a profit center.

 - Cash is King / cash improvement initiatives

 - Implementing SSC (Shared Services Centers)

 Well, those are very much related to digital as well !